piafle3005/group3/use-cases/use-case-9.md

 ### Preconditions

-Valid entry of a country.
+Valid entry of a continent.

 ### Success End Condition

 The report is available.
-Correct input and functionality of the required report.
+Correct input and functionality of the required reports.

 ### Failed End Condition

-The report is not produced, and we didn't get the requested information about the cities in a country.
+The report is not produced, and we didn't get the requested information about the cities in a region.

 ### Primary Actor